Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Got a penchant for the unusual?
 Live in a mild climate?
 Or perhaps you’re just an early adopter?
 These are all questions I asked myself when trying to determine who the target market was for the Segway Mini Pro.
 Don’t get me wrong: hoverboards have proved it’s viable, despite their safety concerns.
 But I did struggle to find a time when I would consistently use the Segway Mini Pro.

 It would seem that the firmware needs some tweaking, at least based on my one experience of almost getting “pushed” off at top speed.
-But in my opinion that won’t be an issue for many people, though it does reduce its fun quotient.
-Nevertheless, the Segway Mini Pro is still fun to drive, and will most certainly be the center of attention just about any where you take it, even though Amazon preorders exceeded that of 100,000.
+But in my opinion, that won’t be an issue for many people, though it does reduce its fun quotient.
+Nevertheless, the Segway Mini Pro is still fun to drive, and will most certainly be the center of attention just about anywhere you take it, even though Amazon preorders exceeded 100,000.

 So ultimately, the question might remain in your head: should I buy a Segway Mini Pro?
 Got a $1,000 to spare and a penchant for the future?
 Then yes.
 Putting aside the applicable target market concerns, it’s built like a tank and feels like a very premium product.